Lall-091/sql-docs/docs/relational-databases/system-stored-procedures/sys-sp-create-event-stream-group-transact-sql.md

 #### [ @max_message_size_kb = ] *max_message_size_kb*

-If specified, defines the max CES message size in kilobyes. *@max_message_size_kb* is **int**, and can't be `NULL`.
+If specified, defines the max CES message size in kilobytes. *@max_message_size_kb* is **int**, and can't be `NULL`.
 The message is split if it exceeds the specified max size.
 This parameter is optional.

 *@max_message_size_kb* has the following characteristics: